Yaya-Cout/Nwagyu/src/reference/tutorial/6-game-over.md

 on the snake, so you can't eat them while the snake is on it.
 It will also disappear when the snake will be cleared, so it's not ideal.

-Fortunately, a simple fix exist, by reusing `check_snake_collision`:
+Fortunately, a simple fix exists, by reusing `check_snake_collision`:

 ```c
 void add_fruit() {